Last Updated on January 15, 2024

-In this latest instalment of our Go Beyond… series, we introduce you to the Pisa beyond the Leaning Tower, most often entirely overlooked by tourists on their way to more popular Tuscan towns.
+In this latest installment of our Go Beyond… series, we introduce you to the Pisa beyond the Leaning Tower, most often entirely overlooked by tourists on their way to more popular Tuscan towns.

 When you hear Pisa, you think the ‘Leaning Tower of’.
 In fact, most tourists only stop in town for the obligatory picture with the Torre Pendente, as it is called in Italian.
 Herds of cruisers and tour groups arrive in the morning, pretend to hold it up for a few minutes and then move on to Florence.

 Let’s face it – if it weren’t for the leaning tower, most people would skip Pisa entirely in favor of famous Florence, picturesque San Gimignano or the medieval flair of Siena or Lucca.